Resource consistency decision guide

 For large cloud deployments, global governance becomes both more important and more complex.
 It's crucial to automatically apply and enforce governance requirements when deploying resources, and meet updated requirements for existing deployments.

-These deployment packages allow IT and development teams to rapidly deploy new workloads and networking assets that comply with changing organizational policy requirements.
-Development teams can also integrate blueprints into CI/CD pipelines to apply revised governance standards to deployments as they're updated.
+IT and development teams can use Azure landing zones to rapidly deploy new workloads and networking assets that comply with changing organizational policy requirements.
+Platform teams can use infrastructure as code (IaC) templates, including policy as code practices, to deploy and manage the Azure landing zone.
+Incorporate these practices into your CI/CD pipelines to ensure that you apply new governance standards as you update templates and definitions.

 Resource consistency is just one of the core infrastructure components that requires architectural decisions during a cloud adoption process.
 Visit the architectural decision guides overview to learn about the patterns and models for design decisions on various types of infrastructure.